linode/docs/docs/development/go/developing-udp-and-tcp-clients-and-servers-in-go/index.md

 }
 {{< /file >}}

-Each TCP client is served by a separate goroutine that executes the `handleConnection()` function.
+ - Each TCP client is served by a separate goroutine that executes the `handleConnection()` function.
 This means that while a TCP client is served, the TCP server is free to interact with more TCP clients, which are connected using the `Accept()` function.

-Although the `Accept()` function can be executed multiple times, the `net.Listen()` function needs to be executed only once.
+ - Although the `Accept()` function can be executed multiple times, the `net.Listen()` function needs to be executed only once and so it remains outside of the endless for loop.

-As it happens with most TCP/IP servers, the `for` loop in the `main()` function never ends because TCP/IP servers usually run all the time.
-However, if a `handleConnection()` function receives the `STOP` message, the goroutine that runs it will exit and the related TCP connection will close.
+ - As it happens with most TCP/IP servers, the `for` loop in the `main()` function is endless because TCP/IP servers usually run nonstop.
+However, if the `handleConnection()` function receives the `STOP` message, the goroutine that runs it will exit and the related TCP connection will close.